marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "pollTalks function", "long polling", "If-None-Match header", "Prefer header", "fetch function"}}

-To start the app, we need the current list of talks.
+To start the app we need the current list of talks.
 Since the initial load is closely related to the long polling process—the `ETag` from the load must be used when polling—we'll write a function that keeps polling the server for `/talks`, and calls a ((callback function))